leespen1/QuantumGateDesign.jl/README.md

 - [ ] Break code into smaller functions where appropriate (discrete adjoint is quite long)
 - [ ] Improve documentation, have documentation pages track project releases
+- [ ] Integrate with an optimization package